-Module A - Patient Care and Communication 40/40/6.0
+Module A - Patient Care and Communication

-Module emphasizes patient including А care, examinations and procedures related to the eyes and ears, the nervous system, and the integumentary system.
+Module A emphasizes patient care, including examinations and procedures related to the eyes and ears, the nervous system, and the integumentary system.
 Terminology related to these systems is also covered.
 Students will also have the opportunity to work with and review patient charts, and perform additional front office skills related to records management and appointment scheduling, as well as perform clinical patient care skills.
 Students will also study essential medical terminology, build on their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.

-Module B - Clinical Assisting and Pharmacology 40/40/6.0
+Module B - Clinical Assisting and Pharmacology

 Module B stresses the importance of asepsis and sterile technique in today's health care environment.
 Students learn about basic bacteriology and its relationship to infection and disease control.
 Anatomy and physiology of the muscular system, and common disorders related to it are also taught.
 Basic therapeutic drugs, their use, classification and effects on the body are covered.
 Students become familiar with the principles of administering medication and prepare medication for administration by various methods, as well as prepare for and assist with minor office surgical procedures.
 They will also demonstrate how to prepare patients for specific examinations, including positioning and draping techniques.
-They will study essential medical terminology, building on their computer keyboarding and word processing skills, and become familiar with the selfdirected job search process
+They will study essential medical terminology, building on their computer keyboarding and word processing skills, and become familiar with the self-directed job search process